sjofna/GitHubifycode/User_guide_edited.md

 ### 2.4 Soil Depth

 ### 2.4.1 Calculate Soil Depth from Parameters
-Soil depth is calculated with the LRSC soil depth model translated from a [regolith](https://github.com/rogerlew/usgs-regolith) fortran program to R. This model allows for the estimation of soil mantle thickness in a digital landscape and assessment of debris flow based on parameters.
+Soil depth is calculated with the LRSC soil depth model translated from a regolith fortran program by [Baum et al. (2021)](https://github.com/rogerlew/usgs-regolith) coverted to R. This model allows for the estimation of soil mantle thickness in a digital landscape and assessment of debris flow based on parameters.

 The LCSC model uses the equation